jeanjeanjeana/EclipseJavaProject/Git_Command_Lines_Guide.md

 ![alt text](https://raw.githubusercontent.com/jeanjeanjeana/EclipseJavaProject/master/imagescreen.png "console screen for conflict")

-To resolve this conflict, you have to open the concerned file (with vim or your favorite text editor) select the lines you want and delete the lines you donít want, add the file to the index and commit it with only ìgit commit ì.
-Then you can modifie the commit message and if you donít want, just tape ì:x ì.
+To resolve this conflict, you have to open the concerned file (with vim or your favorite text editor) select the lines you want and delete the lines you don‚Äôt want, add the file to the index and commit it with only ‚Äúgit commit ‚Äú.
+Then you can modifie the commit message and if you don‚Äôt want, just tape ‚Äú:x ‚Äú.

 ----
 ## Some useful links